-- 1. Did the Pennsylvania Supreme Court err in allowing a Special Master to order that voting machines owned by the County of Fulton were to be placed in custody of a third party, where under Article I, section 4 of the United States Constitution, the Pennsylvania General Assembly delegated the exclusive power to manage procedures regarding elections and voting equipment to County Boards of Elections? - 2.
-Did the Pennsylvania Supreme Court err in sanctioning the Petitioners and their attorneys for having experts analyze voting machines that the County Board of Elections bought under contract, where the Pennsylvania General Assembly has delegated its plenary constitutional authority pursuant to Article I, section 4 of the Constitution to appoint experts and examine and analyze voting machines to the county boards of elections, and pursuant to that authority Petitioners had such analyses performed for the purposes of fulfilling its responsibilities delegated under the Constitution?
+- 1. Did the Pennsylvania Supreme Court err in holding Petitioners, County Board of Elections, in contempt for conducting an inspection of voting machines in assessing its contractual relationship with Dominion Voting Systems (Dominion), where under Article I, section 4 of the United States Constitution. the Pennsylvania General Assembly delegated the exclusive power to manage procedures elections to County Boards of regarding Elections? - 2.
+Did the Pennsylvania Supreme Court err in sanctioning the Petitioners and their attorneys for having conducted an inspection of Dominion voting machines where the Pennsylvania General Assembly has delegated its plenary constitutional authority pursuant to Article I, section 4 of the Constitution to appoint experts and conduct inspections on voting machines to the county boards of elections, and pursuant to that authority Petitioners had such an inspection performed for the purposes of fulfilling its delegated responsibilities under the Constitution?